ReDI-School/nrw-html-css-2020/lesson10/index.md

 ## The class selector selects elements with a specific class attribute

-- In HTML, you add a Class to an element this way: `<ul class="nobullets">`
+- In HTML, you add a class to an element this way: `<ul class="nobullets">`
-- In CSS, you refer to that Class using a dot: `.nobullets`
+- In CSS, you refer to that class using a dot: `.nobullets`
 - There is no limit to the number of classes per HTML file so you can have as many as you want but...if you find yourself adding too many on one page, there's probably an easier way to do it :)